Flexible Resolvers and API's

 outputSchema: Post,

-// GraphQL config
+// Used for GraphQL defs

 resolverName: 'updatePost',